okounadi/Geoprivacy/README.md

 ## A brief description of the codes

 ### First, create spatial k-anonymized polygons - SKApoly (three options below):
+**Scope**: aggregate polygons to create new polygons that have attribute values that are equal or greater than a minimum value

 1. _AdaptiveElimination_: Creates spatial K-anonymized polygons by eliminating irregular polygons

 2. _AdaptiveDissolvingID_: Creates spatial K-anonymized polygons by dissolving regular polygons